icopy-site/awesome/docs/awesome/citizen-science.md

  * [IORodeo](http://iorodeo.com/) - Sells a cheap open-source potentiostat, a colorimeter, and some other equipment.
  * [BioSurplus](http://www.biosurplus.com/) - A supplier of used bio lab equipment.
  * [DremelFuge](http://www.thingiverse.com/thing:1483) - A biology centrifuge that takes the form of a dremel attachment.
+ * [Paperfuge](http://www.biorxiv.org/content/early/2016/08/30/072207.full.pdf+html) - An ultra-low cost, hand-powered centrifuge inspired by the mechanics of a whirligig toy.
  * [Ministat](http://www.hivebio.org/projects/ministat-2/) - A DIY chemostat.
  * [MinION](https://nanoporetech.com/products/minion) - An affordable, portable DNA/RNA sequencer.
  * [SpikerBox](https://backyardbrains.com/products/spikerbox) - A bioamplifier for DIY neuroscience.